VamonoscoTRUTH

 Actively Harmful

-• Constant collaboration or excessive meeting density
+• Constant collaboration or meeting density turns the off-site into the same problem in a different room.

-Where Most Trips and Hotels Fail
+Where Most Trips / Hotels Fail

-Environment-Work Mismatch
+Leisure Mismatch

 Hotels Evaluated for This Scenario